-She said he was unlikely to have another episode, but if he did to bring him back in and she would prescribe heart medication for him.
+She said he was unlikely to have another episode, but if he did, she recommended that we bring him back in and she would prescribe heart medication for him.

 Shadow Helpless to His Own Body

 I watched as Shadow flinched from side to side on the floor of the garage and wondered if he was going to be all right.
-Then, after what felt like a long time (15 to 20 seconds minutes) the episode stopped and Shadow just stayed on the floor -- afraid to move.
+Then, after what felt like a long time (15 to 20 seconds), the episode stopped and Shadow just stayed on the floor—he was afraid to move.

 Finally, Jerry and my son, Chester, came running out.
 I told them what happened, and Jerry picked Shadow up and brought him into the house.
 Then I called my sister Monica to let her know what happened to Shadow.